NanoComp/meep/doc/docs/Materials.md

 Roughly speaking, the $\mathbf{P}_n$ equation becomes unstable for $\omega_n \Delta t / 2 > 1$.
 Note that, in Meep frequency units, you specify $f_n = \omega_n/2\pi$, so this quantity should be less than $1/\pi \Delta t$.

-Finally, overlapping dispersive materials with perfectly-matched layer (PML) absorbing boundaries may produce instabilities.
+Finally, overlapping dispersive materials with perfectly matched layer (PML) absorbing boundaries may produce instabilities.
 A workaround is to replace the PML with an absorber.

 Loss and Gain
 -------------